vritvo/buffy_bot/README.md

    - Runs **research assistant** to select relevant episodes
    - Runs **professor bot** to write the paper using filtered notes and scripts

+**Optional: Batch Paper Generation**
+- Run **researcher bot** to generate 5-8 paper abstracts/topics
+- Use `generate-paper --from-abstracts` to automatically generate papers for all abstracts

 ## Setup

 This project uses `uv` for dependency management.
 Set up your environment variables in a `.env` file: